INSUBCONTINENT EXCLUSIVE:

 Russia said Tuesday it was expelling diplomats from three European countries in retaliation for similar measures taken against Moscow's

-envoys over the Kremlin's military operation in Ukraine.The Russian Foreign Ministry declared 15 diplomats from the Netherlands "persona non
+envoys over the Kremlin's military operation in Ukraine.The Russian Foreign Ministry declared 15 diplomats from the Netherlands "persona

-envoys last month.Although Russia had warned at the time that it would retaliate by following the "principle of reciprocity," the Russian
+Russian envoys last month.Although Russia had warned at the time that it would retaliate by following the "principle of reciprocity," the

-launched its military operation in Ukraine on Feb
+since the Kremlin launched its military operation in Ukraine on Feb

 24.The expulsions are the latest in a series of measures taken between Moscow and Western countries in the wake of Russia's military